On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 If the 2016 presidential election, which is considered one of the most heated elections in U.S. history, was any indication, discussions about politics at work can create tensions and even a hostile work environment, especially when an employee is being discriminated against for his/her political views by the employer or coworkers.

-“Many workers in California are mistaken about their employee voting rights in the workplace,” says our Los Angeles employment law attorney at The Rager Law Firm.
+“Many workers in California are mistaken about their employee voting rights in the workplace,” says our Los Angeles employment attorney at Rager & Yoon – Employment Lawyers.
 “While most Americans are aware that their right to free speech is protected by the First Amendment, many of them do not realize that this right does not extend to the workplace.”

 Typically, however, employees in the private sector cannot exercise their right to free speech in the workplace, unless the employee’s political speech, views or opinion is concerning a political candidate or party that has a connection to the employee’s terms and conditions of employment.